BRB67/17uote3ollection/173Life/173Life..md

 ##### Quote 4

 	As written in The Botany Coloring Bool
-	>"Light from the sun is the major source of energy for the earth
+	>"Light from the sun is the major source of energy for the earth.
+		Through photosynthesis, plants capture light energy and store it as organic chemical energy.